Nikita-Wang/stats220/index.md

 - I **LOVE** dogs 🥰 (especially the golden retriever)

 - I have a series of interests, such as
-     1. *EATING* 😋
+     1. *EATING EATING EATING* 😋
      2. keeping a diary
      3. reading 📚
      4. learning different languages
-     5. play the piano 🎹 & listening to the music 🎧
+     5. playing the piano 🎹 & listening to the music 🎧
      6. 🏸🚴🏻🏊🏻‍♀️⛸🎡🎬......